-- Start a connection from the Testing Station to the iSCSI target being tested. - Negotiate the following parameters: ImmediateData=No; InitialR2T=Yes. - Perform a standard login and proceed to the Full Feature Phase. - Issue a SCSI-INQUIRY to the DUT, wait for response data and status. - Issue a TEST-UNIT-READY to the DUT, wait for response. - Issue a READ-CAP to the DUT, wait for response data and status. - Issue a READ command to the DUT.
+- Start a connection from the Testing Station to the iSCSI target being tested. - Perform a standard login and proceed to the Full Feature Phase. - Issue a SCSI-INQUIRY to the DUT, wait for response data and status. - Issue a TEST-UNIT-READY to the DUT, wait for response. - Issue a READ-CAP to the DUT, wait for response data and status. - Issue a READ command to the DUT.

-• Verify that the DUT fills each Data Segment in the sequence to an integer number of 4 byte words.
+• The DUT should fill each Data Segment in the sequence to an integer number of 4 byte words.
 This is not necessary for final Data-in PDU where the F bit is set to 1.